 If matters are being discussed in which a member has a direct pecuniary interest, this should be declared and the member should be prepared to withdraw.
-Issues relating to a Member's own practice should be raised via the Corporate Affairs Team so it can be assessed and if needed presented anonymously at meetings.
+Issues relating to a member's own practice should not be raised unless they illustrate a point of principle affecting other constituent GPs.